mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

 :source:`Tools/demo/redemo.py`, a demonstration program included with the Python distribution.
 It allows you to enter REs and strings, and displays whether the RE matches or fails. :file:`redemo.py` can be quite useful when trying to debug a complicated RE.
-Phil Schwartz's `Kodos
-<http://kodos.sourceforge.net/>`_ is also an interactive tool for developing and
-testing RE patterns.

 This HOWTO uses the standard Python interpreter for its examples.
 First, run the Python interpreter, import the :mod:`re` module, and compile a RE::